Surveyors' professional indemnity insurance

 We have direct access to RICS listed insurers but that’s no guarantee we’ll be able to get cover.
 You’ll be asked for a lot of information about the what, when and how much of your valuation work.
 But even that might not be enough.

-It’s a tricky one to get right.
+It’s a tricky one to work out.
 Have a read of this guide or call us if you need more help.

 Negligence claims and allegations made against you by clients and third parties, because of mistakes you’ve made and things you’ve failed to do.